kstenerud/concise-encoding/cte-condensed.md

 ### Reference

 A reference is a _non-referring_, _visible_ pseudo-object that acts as a stand-in for an object that has been [marked](#marker) elsewhere in this or another document.
 This can be useful for repeating or cyclic data.
 Unlike other pseudo-objects, references can be used just like regular objects (for example, `(begin-map) ("a key") (reference) (end-container)` is valid).
+Note that references must not be used as map keys!

 A reference begins with the reference initiator (`#`), followed immediately by either a [marker ID](#marker-id) or a [URI](#uri).